mpwesthuizen/SQL_eng57/SQLREADME.md

 ## Joins and subqueries
 - Inner join: queries two tables and shows data with matching entries in multiple tables.
 - Left join: queries two tables showing the all the data of the first table and selective data of the second table.
+(The left table will be decided by the query and will typically be the first stated table after 'FROM'.)
-- Right join:
+- Right join: The vice versa of the left join, where the all data from the right table will be displayed with selective data of the left table.
-- Full outer join:
+- Full outer join: Shows all the data from both tables.

 ## Different keys